Grant Forrest Frokjer [23921]

 • Buried: Jul 2011, Saint Marys Cemetery Old, North Saint Paul, Ramsey County, Minnesota, United States

-bullet Cause of his death was Killed when he stepped on an improvised explosive device. in southern Afghanistan's Helmand province, on the Pakistani border.
+Cause of his death was Killed when he stepped on an improvised explosive device. in southern Afghanistan's Helmand province, on the Pakistani border.

-bullet General Notes:
+General Notes:

 Sgt.
 Chad D. Frokjer, 27, af Maplewood, Minnesota, døde 30 juni, under kampoperationer i Helmand-provinsen, Afghanistan.